nitromacchiato/kickback/README.md

 ## Developers

 ### Andy Pineda
-Hi my name is Andy Pineda, I'm a senior studying Information Science at the University of Maryland graduting May 2021.
+Hi my name is [Andy Pineda](https://www.linkedin.com/in/andy-pineda/), I'm a senior studying Information Science at the University of Maryland graduting May 2021.
 I'm pursing a career in software engineering and enjoy developing my own projects on my free time.
-I focused on developing the full stack application from working on the front end to engineering the database and createing the api routes to access the data.
+I focused on developing the full stack application from working on the front end to engineering the database and createing the api routes to access data from the database.

 ### Sydney Bullock
-My partner Sydney Bullock focused on marketing and branding the product.
-Sydney helped guide the design proccess helping make alterations to the application and deciding what we should foucs on based off our own research.
+My partner [Sydney Bullock](https://www.linkedin.com/in/sydney-bullock/) focused on marketing and branding the product.
+Sydney helped guide the design proccess helping make alterations to the application and deciding what features we should foucs on based off our own research.